 The Open Enrollment period is much shorter, starting November 1 - December 15.
 Be sure to update your personal information at healthcare.gov before November to ensure your tax credit is correct.

 The Affordable Care Act, also known as the health care reform law, was passed in 2010 by the government to give more people access to health insurance to get the care they need.

 We can help you compare, buy and enroll in a plan that fits your budget and your needs.
-The Open Enrollment Period for 2016 coverage has passed.
+The Open Enrollment has passed.
 If you have had a life event, like those described above, it may qualify you for a Special Enrollment Period.
-Please call us to discuss your options for 2016 coverage.
+Please call us to discuss your options.

-- November 1, 2016 – If you qualify for a premium tax credit, also called a ‘subsidy’, you can enroll in a Florida Blue subsidy-eligible plan starting November 1, 2016.
+- November 1, 2017 – If you qualify for a premium tax credit, you can enroll in an eligible Florida Blue plan starting November 1, 2017.